Content Monitors

 Keyword

 The text to search for on the page.
 This can be a word, phrase, or longer text string.
+You can also use the Visual Content Picker to select an element and auto-populate the CSS selector and check type fields.

 "Add to Cart"